getbf2142/getbf2142-gitbook/README.md

 This website is for educational and entertainment purposes only.

-Thanks, [Enoy](https://gamefaqs.gamespot.com/boards/937913-battlefield-2142-northern-strike/80527949), for the rephrasing of content on this page.
+Thanks, [Enoy](https://gamefaqs.gamespot.com/boards/937913-battlefield-2142-northern-strike/80527949), for enriching the content on this page.